7 Best Breakfast Foods

 3. Breakfast Berries

 Berries are delicious and packed with antioxidants.
 Popular types include blueberries, raspberries, strawberries, and blackberries.
 Berries are lower in sugar than most fruits, yet higher in fiber.
 In fact, raspberries and blackberries each provide an impressive 8 grams of fiber per cup.

 What’s more, one cup of berries contains only 50–85 calories, depending on the type.
-Berries also contain antioxidants called anthocyanins, which 14).
+Berries also contain antioxidants called anthocyanins, which protect your heart and may help you age better (14).
 Berries have been shown to reduce markers of inflammation, prevent blood cholesterol from becoming oxidized and keep the cells lining your blood vessels healthy (

 4. Breakfast Nuts